molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 We assume you have already created the necessary data sets for the researcher in question.
 After that you can navigate to the authentication service of the Armadillo.
 In the [manual](https://molgenis.github.io/molgenis-js-auth) is described how to assign permissions to researchers.

+### Quality control
+There are 2 levels of quality control, central and local.
+Local quality control you can perform yourself.
+This is done on the dataset you harmonised for the project.
+Useually the local quality control scripts are developed and distributed in the harmonisation manual.
+You can find them there.

+For the central quality control we use the [dsUpload](https://lifecycle-project.github.io/ds-upload/articles/qualityControl.html) package.
+We are now developing quality control measures for the different variables.
+Continues, repeated etc. This is not finished yet.
+We will let you know when this is useable.

+### Request permissions

+After the correct authentication and authorization steps have been set up researchers will be able to analyse the cohort’s data via DataSHIELD.